NFPA 1221: Pathway Survivability & ERCES Standards

 • No fire-rating requirements

-• Appropriate for low-risk buildings
+• Appropriate for lower-risk buildings

-Level 1: Basic Survivability
+Level 1: Sprinkler-Dependent Protection

-Level 2: Two-Hour Survivability
+Level 2: Two-Hour Fire-Resistive Protection

-• Enclosed in a 2-hour fire-rated assembly
+• Enclosed in a 2-hour fire-rated assembly, OR

 • Protected by listed 2-hour electrical circuit protective systems